alan-turing-institute/TuringDataStories/.github/ISSUE_TEMPLATE/turing-data-story-proposal-.md

 This chapter is empty.
 If anyone would like to make a start they are more than welcome to do so.

  - [ ] Write story outline
- - [ ] Add material to the notebook
+ - [ ] Add material to the story notebook
  - [ ] Combine materials into a readable story
  - [ ] Proofread
  - [ ] Request reviews